The Chi is in the Food and Increased with Essential Oil Formulas

 Yang: outer, up, south, sky, positive, active, day, heat, dry, summer, sunshine, surface, powerful, quick, smaller.
 Yang foods grow in the air and sunshine.

-Eating what is locally grown helps keep your body balanced with the local climate.
+Eating foods that are locally grown helps keep our body balanced with the local climate.
 For example, if you lived in the tropics you would eat the Yin energy fruits such as pineapple, figs, dates and chilies.
 These Yin energy foods combat the heat of the Yang tropical climate.
 Likewise, in colder climates it is beneficial to eat very warming Yang energy foods, such as stews and casseroles.

 Yin and Yang Qualities